meksikann/rasa-cpd-bot-brain/README.md

 To train the Core model, run ``make train-core``

-To run the bot on the command line run ``make cmdline``
+To run the bot on the command line run ``make cmdline`` To run the core-server on the command line run ``make core-server``

 ## What now?